| || |

 Vital Statistics Office Hours & Location

-Due to COVID-19 the office is not open at this time
+Due to COVID-19, please call the office for information, as we are open by appointment only at this time

 For information, call 707-784-8060.